pooltogether/v4-docs/docs/design/index.md

 Draws are like a numbered timeframe; the Prize Pool is initialized with a draw period in seconds, and the first draw start time.
 Draw 1 is the first period of time, Draw 2 is the second period of time, etc. Each Draw goes through a lifecycle of states:

-- **Open**: the open Draw is the one that is currently receiving contributions from vaults.
+- **Open**: the open draw is the one that is currently receiving contributions from vaults.
 It is the next draw to close.
-- **Closed**: once the Draw end has elapsed, the draw is considered closed.
+- **Closed**: once the draw end has elapsed, the draw is considered closed.
 It will no longer receive new contributions.
 - **Awarded**: when the random number is submitted, the most recent closed draw becomes awarded and prizes can be claimed.
 - **Finalized**: draws become finalized after one draw period has elapsed after they close.
 After this time no prizes can be claimed.